Why Am I Unhappy In My Marriage?

 There is no simple solution for finding happiness when you are surrounded by challenging circumstances.
 Realizing that you are worthy of experiencing happiness is the first step.
 If you don’t feel that you deserve happiness, you allow unhappiness to determine your life.

 When happiness is being handed out, women are often last in line.
 We put everyone else before us, as we have been culturally trained to do, and then feel angry with how our life has turned out.
-Try to get in touch with your feelings around being unhappy.
+Try to get in touch with your feelings about being unhappy.
 Being truthful about your negative feelings helps you create happiness.

 - Angry that you are unable to control your spouse’s behavior?